-Today, we speak to our fantastic painting tutor, Hugh Tuckerman, to discuss his favourite spots painting groups visited in Italy this year.
-With wonderful painting holidays to Tuscany, Venice and Sicily there are so many stunning landscapes, scenes and locations to inspire our guests – it was no small task to narrow it down!
+Today, we speak to one of our fantastic painting tutors, Hugh Tuckerman, to discuss his favourite painting spots in Italy to visit with our groups.
+With wonderful painting holidays to Tuscany, Amalfi and Sicily, there are so many stunning landscapes, scenes and locations to inspire our guests – it was no small task to narrow it down!
 We asked Hugh to pick his top painting locations that have inspired him and our guests.

 With spectacular views that change dramatically with the seasons, this naturally beautiful estate is located in the ancient heart of Tuscany.
 The timeless estate is perfect for our guests who come to Tuscany looking for the classic landscape with its rolling hills that is quintessentially Italian.

-If the thought of sitting in the Italian sun, paintbrush in hand, taking in the idyllic Tuscan countryside or the elegant streets of Venice, sounds tempting – get in touch or order our 2015 brochure!
-We have many fantastic painting tutors, like Hugh, who will be taking guests to stunning locations on our painting holidays in Tuscany, Venice and Sicily in 2015.
+If the thought of sitting in the Italian sun, paintbrush in hand, taking in the idyllic Tuscan countryside or the elegant streets of Venice, sounds tempting – get in touch or order our brochure!
+We have many fantastic painting tutors, like Hugh, who will be taking guests to stunning locations on our painting holidays in Tuscany, Amalfi and Sicily this year.